UPPMAX/programming_formalisms/docs/sessions/registered_report/README.md

-    - A figure showing the two distribution of weather temperatures (i.e. the first/earliest third and the last/latest third), with an indication if these distributions differ
+    - A figure showing the two distribution of weather temperatures (i.e. the first/earliest third and the last/latest third), with an indication if these distributions differ.
+      A sketch of this figure is shown in the draft registered report.

 ## Exercise 3: your draft registered report